-On Sunday we had a huge snow storm move through bringing with it much colder temperatures and between 10 – 12 inches of snow.
-Days like that call for good old fashioned comfort food.
+When a huge snow storm moves through bringing with it much colder temperatures and several inches of snow, it calls for good old-fashioned comfort food.

 Leftover Baked Potato & Bacon Casserole